 Prerequisite: ACC 101 with a grade of C or better.

-3 - PSY 101 is recommended.
+4 - PSY 101 is recommended and meets the World Culture and Diversity graduation requirement.
 Refer to the Associate in Arts degree for approved courses in this category.
 One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Arts degree.

 Earn your bachelor's degree on Harper's campus